 Hunters who draw Special MRGV Crane Permits must: 1) Check all cranes harvested at the designated check station; and 2) File a harvest report no later than five days after the end of the permitted hunt dates via the Department's online licensing system or by calling 888-248-6866.
-Sandhill crane check station dates in the Middle Rio Grande Valley: For check-station dates, see the Migratory Game Birds Supplement.
-Harvest Questionnaires and hunt letters are available online: http://www.wildlife.state.nm.us/hunting/information-by-animal/migratory-bird/
+For check-station dates, see the Migratory Game Birds Supplement.
+Harvest Questionnaires and hunt letters are available online: https://wildlife.dgf.nm.gov/hunting/information-by-animal/migratory-bird/